 - Any other streaming online videos in which you appear.
 Other people’s web series, sketches, short films.

 Now you’ve got an idea about what you can feature on your site.
-You could have a videos page where people can just binge-watch all your appearances, no matter where they live online.
+You might create a videos page where you link all content from Vimeo, youtube, etc. And people can just binge-watch all your appearances, no matter where they live online.
 YAY!

 STEP TWO: Drive traffic to your website.